pcco/utils/docker/README.md

 Use `curl`, `wget`, or `git` to obtain the source you want to compile.
 Follow the instructions of those sources to build/compile.
 Keep in mind that the container runs as `root`, so any file generated will also be owned as root on your host.

-Any generated files can be transferred over to the wordpress host via scp.
+Any generated files can be transferred over to the WordPress host via scp.